GatoGraphQL/GatoGraphQL/README.md

 PoP's architecture attempts to achieve the following goals:

-✅ Support for creating all-purpose APIs, compatible with both REST and GraphQL, and combining the most important benefits from these two APIs
+✅ Support for creating all-purpose APIs, compatible with industry standards (such as REST and GraphQL), and incorporating the advantages from other APIs

 ✅ Progressive enhancement: the API becomes an Application